zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 Then,

 1. ask for show all urls you used to get this summary.
-2. Then ask to use webfetchurl tool to make summary of all those urls.
+2. Then ask to use FetchUrl tool to make summary of all those urls.